-Unsatisfactory levels during pregnancy can result in the baby being born with a low birth weight which may give rise to complications like requiring incubation.
+Inadequate levels of Vitamin B12 during pregnancy can result in the baby being born with low birth weight.

-Deficiency during pregnancy may prompt certain metabolic disorders in the baby like type 2 diabetes.
+Vitamin B12 deficiency during pregnancy may prompt certain metabolic disorders in the baby like Type 2 diabetes.

 Foods Rich in Vitamin B12